eigenfoo/old-eigenfoo.github.io/_posts/2018-3-6-topic_models_suck.md

 its about world news, etc.

-But almost all other topics are just collections of words: it's not immediately obvious to me what each topic has come to mean.
+But almost all other topics are just collections of words: it's not immediately obvious to me what each topic represents.